 - Balloons can get pregnant just right after giving birth to molly fry.

-- The Male sperm is kept by female molly until it gets pregnant.
+- Female Molly keeps the Male sperm until it gets pregnant.

 - Balloons are also known as pot belly molly